 Video of Maia walking in Cart Day 4:

 Video of Maia walking crooked after getting out of cart:

 Video of Maia walking Day 2 of cart:

 Video of Maia Walking in Cart Day 1.
 This is how CARE wanted to send us home before I said I wanted to call Eddie’s Wheels:

 At one point I was worried the wheels were going to run over Maia’s legs.
 You will see this if you watch closely.
 The bars are slanted and it is not tall enough for Maia.
 This forced her body into a hunched position instead of being straight.

 EDDIES WHEELS REFUSED TO TALK TO ME!
 Carole was helpful in the beginning but then Leslie the owner never called me.

-ON SAT AUGUST 21TH I paid a canine physical therapist that works closely with a veterinarian to work with Maia and I and the cart.
+ON SAT AUGUST 21TH I paid a canine physical therapist that works closely with a veterinarian to work with Maia and me and the cart.
 She brought her engineer friend.
 They worked with us for 1.5 hours and thought they had it fitted correctly.
-Since everything is welded they adjusting height to the finest measurements and added cushion.
+Since everything is welded they adjusting the height to the finest measurements and added cushion.
 They were very caring and concerned.

 ON SUNDAY AUGUST 22TH MAIA COULD NOT WALK AT ALL.
 BEING IN THE CART HAD CREATED THAT MUCH PAIN.